MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

 - Use ExpressRoute Global Reach to connect large offices, regional headquarters, or datacenters connected to Azure via ExpressRoute.

-- When traffic isolation or dedicated bandwidth is required (such as for separating production and nonproduction environments), use different ExpressRoute circuits.
+- When traffic isolation or dedicated bandwidth is required, such as for separating production and nonproduction environments, use different ExpressRoute circuits.
 It will help you ensure isolated routing domains and alleviate noisy-neighbor risks.

 - Proactively monitor ExpressRoute circuits by using Network Performance Monitor.